 Simple English definitions for legal terms

-Read a random definition: special injunction
+Read a random definition: lateral departure

 Attractive nuisance means something on someone's property that can be dangerous and might make kids want to come and play there.
 The owner of the property has to be careful and make sure that kids don't get hurt.
 If they don't, they can be in trouble if a child gets hurt.
 This rule is to protect kids who might not understand the danger.
 It's like if you have a toy that looks really fun, but it's actually dangerous, your parents have to make sure you don't play with it.